 Want more murals?
 (Why wouldn’t you?)
 The Charlottesville Mural Project has an amazing, interactive map showing all the beautiful murals in and around Charlottesville.
+(Or you can use this self-guided walking tour itinerary.)
 Hopping in the car or on your bike to see how many you can spot is definitely one of the most entertaining free things to do in Charlottesville.

 Enjoy the Great Outdoors

 Saunders Trail, which is part of Monticello, is probably the best easy hike near Charlottesville.
 It’s very convenient to town, it’s not physically strenuous – it’s perfect if you just want to take a nice walk outdoors.
 The trail can get crowded pretty quickly and parking is even more limited, so try to visit early in the morning.